‘Lies and smears’: Senate investigators reject N.Y. Times’ new Kavanaugh claims

 Justice Kavanaugh also faced sexual misconduct allegations from Christine Blasey Ford, who said he touched her inappropriately while the two were at a high school party more than three decades ago.
 Her allegation was never corroborated.

-⦁ Jeff Mordock and James Varney contributed to this report.
+⦁ Jeff Mordock, Gabriella Muñoz and James Varney contributed to this report.

 Sign up for Daily Newsletters